 GROSS RENT.
-The sum of the Rent to Owner and the utility allowance.
-If there is no utility allowance, Rent to Owner Equals Gross Rent.
+The sum of the rent to owner plus any utility allowance.

 GROUP HOME.
 A dwelling unit that is licensed by a State certified or otherwise approved in writing by the state as a group home for the exclusive residential use of two to twelve persons who are elderly or persons with disabilities (including any live-in aide).
 This limit includes assisted and unassisted residents who reside in the unit.
 The sanitary facilities must be sufficient in number so that they need not be shared by more than four residents of the group home.
 The unit must contain a kitchen and a dining area with adequate space to store, prepare, and serve foods in a sanitary manner.